tronicgr/AMC-AASD15A-Firmware/Latest_firmware/README.md

 The 128k devices use this firmware: https://github.com/tronicgr/AMC-AASD15A-Firmware/blob/master/Latest_firmware/enc_1280_6dof_AMC_AASD15A_v2_11_beta_fix5_RGB.zip

-### INPORTANT notice:
-- After loading new firmware, please hold down the "EXIT" button on the panel and press and release the "RESET" button on the controller to restore default parameters.
-See how its done on this video: https://www.youtube.com/watch?v=g12Grq-1LBQ

 ### Alternative settings in AVRDB for loading the firmware to newer 256k Atmega boards: